 The scary part is that the hairs are the issue.

-Just how dangerous are pine processionary caterpillars to dogs?
+Just how dangerous are pine processionary caterpillars in France to dogs?
 Very.

 Of course eating certain bugs can make you sick, but in the case of these pine processionary caterpillars, their little hairs are the issue and a dog doesn’t have to eat the actual caterpillar to become extremely ill or die.
 Just a single lick or prick from one of these venomous hairs can induce anaphylactic shock in small dogs and humans, extreme skin irritation and possibly death.
 It’s also common that if the dog licks the caterpillar or takes it in his mouth, that the tongue tissue will start to become necrotic, and if the dog lives, his tongue will have to be amputated.